cpmech/russell/russell_ode/README.md

 ![Hairer-Wanner Eq(1.1)](data/figures/hairer_wanner_eq1.svg)

 ### <a name="robertson"></a> Robertson's Equation

+This example corresponds to Fig 1.3 on page 4 of Reference #2.
+See also Eq (1.4) on page 3 of Reference #2.

 This example illustrates the Robertson's equation.
 In this problem DoPri5 uses many steps (about 200).
 On the other hand, Radau5 solves the problem with 17 accepted steps.